nroi/flexo/README.md

 The AUR package will install the configuration file in `/etc/flexo/flexo.toml`.
 It includes many comments and should be self explanatory (open an issue in case you disagree).
-In most cases, you will want to leave all settings untouched, with one exception:
+In most cases, you will want to leave all settings untouched, with two exceptions:

-The setting `low_speed_limit` is commented by default, which means that flexo will *not* attempt to switch to a faster mirror if a download is extremely slow.
+1. The setting `low_speed_limit` is commented by default, which means that flexo will *not* attempt to switch to a faster mirror if a download is extremely slow.
 To make use of this feature, uncomment the setting and enter an appropriate value.

+2. The setting `allowed_countries` is set to the empty list by default, which means that at the first start and at regular intervals, Flexo will run latency tests on all official mirrors from all continents.
+Add the ISO code of your own country (and perhaps a few neighboring countries) to improve the startup time of Flexo.

 ## Attributes & Design Goals
 * Lightweight: Flexo is a single binary with less than 3 MB and a low memory footprint.